Eric Carle Museum of Picture Book Art

 The Eric Carle Museum of Picture Book Art is a museum devoted to the art of the picture book and especially the children's book.
 It is a member of Museums10 and is adjacent to the campus of Hampshire College in Amherst, Massachusetts.
-The Carle was founded by Eric and Barbara Carle, and designed by Juster Pope Frazier Architects.
+The Carle was founded in 2002 by Eric and Barbara Carle, and designed by Juster Pope Frazier Architects.

 History

-Together with his wife Barbara (1938-2015), Eric Carle, the author and illustrator of more than 70 books, including the 1969 classic The Very Hungry Caterpillar, founded the museum.
+Together with his wife Barbara, Eric Carle, the author and illustrator of more than 70 books, including the 1969 classic The Very Hungry Caterpillar, founded the museum.
 It was the first full-scale museum in the United States devoted to national and international picture book art.
 The Museum's stated goal is to foster connections between visual and verbal literacy and to provide visitors of all ages and backgrounds with the opportunity to explore their own creativity and the confidence to appreciate and enjoy art of every kind.

 Exhibitions

 The museum includes three rotating galleries, each housing picture book art.
-The West Gallery is devoted to the work of Eric Carle, the East and Central galleries present the work of numerous picture book artists.
+The West Gallery is devoted to the work of Eric Carle, while the East and Central galleries present the work of numerous picture book artists.